-Increasingly, we seek to incorporate interprofessional education and collaboration in our programs, both required and optional, as effective clinical care and health equity require an integrated approach across professions and disciplines.
-I encourage you to avail yourself of these opportunities when they arise.
+Increasingly, and historically nursing has incorporated interprofessional education and collaboration in our programs, both required and optional, as effective clinical care and health equity require an integrated approach across professions and disciplines.
+I encourage you to avail yourself of these opportunities when they arise and continue our role as interprofessional pioneers in healthcare.

-On behalf of the faculty and staff of the College of Health Professions, let me congratulate you on your admission.
+On behalf of the faculty and staff of the College of Health Professions and Lienhard School of Nursing, let me congratulate you on your admission.
 Our commitment to you is to give you constructive feedback, participate fully in the teaching/learning process, be reflective in our teaching, and adhere to the standards we have established for ourselves, our students, and the profession.
 We welcome the opportunity to embrace all the privileges, rights, and responsibilities of being your teachers and mentors.
 I wish you the very best in your studies!